jermeo/copy-dynamodb-table-encrypt/README.md

       tableName: 'destination_table_name', // required
     },
     log: true, // default false
-    create : true // create destination table if not exist }, function (err, result) {
+    create : true, // create destination table if not exist
+    encrypt: true // force encrypt the destination table if the source is not...
+  },
+  function (err, result) {
     if (err) {